Peter-Vanderhyde/Minecraft-Manager/README.md

 ## Features
 Through this manager both the host and clients will have the ability to
-- Start an available world in the dropdown.
+- Start any world that the host has added
-- Stop or restart a currently running server.
+- Stop or restart a currently running server
-- Query the current players on the server.
+- Query the current players on the server
-- Query the current status of the server including the version and the world name.
+- Query the current status of the server including the version and the world name
-- Chat with others connected to the manager.
+- Chat with others connected to the manager

 The host has the ability to
-- Choose what worlds he would like the clients to be able to choose from (including worlds running fabric.)
+- Choose what worlds he would like the clients to be able to run (including worlds running fabric)
-- Easily add or remove worlds to the available worlds list.
+- Easily add or remove worlds in the available worlds list.
-- Create new worlds from scratch to be directly added to the list.
-Use any version, and optionally set a seed and/or set the world as using fabric.
+- Generate new worlds from scratch that are then directly added to the list (Use any version, and optionally set a seed and/or set up the world to run fabric)
-- Quickly backup server worlds.
+- Easily backup server worlds
-- Quick server folder and properties access.
+- Easily access the server folder and properties file

 ## Host Instructions
-If you are hosting the server on your computer, you must have your manager_host program running for others to be able to control the server.
+If you are hosting the server on your computer, you must have your `manager_host` program running for others to be able to control the server.
 You will need a Java Runtime (JRE) in order to run the server, so download one if you do not already have it.
 Different versions require different minimum JRE versions.

 ### Step 1
 **<u>\*Optional\* Creating the Server Folder</u>**